Diabetes is not a life sentence.

-When you don’t eat, the Liver produces a hormone called IGF (Insulin-like growth factor) which helps to increase the blood sugar levels.
+When you don’t eat, the Liver produces a hormone called IGF (Insulin-like growth factor) which helps to increase blood sugar levels.
 IGF gets the glucose from the stored glycogen and puts it back into the blood.
 It also gets the stored sugar from the fat once the glycogen reserves are used up.

-The amount of IGF being produced is about 100 times than that of insulin in terms of work output, which means that liver does most of the work in maintaining the blood glucose levels.
+The amount of IGF being produced is about 100 times that of insulin in terms of work output, which means that the liver does most of the work in maintaining the blood glucose levels.
 So if you increase the workload of the liver by 20%, it will result in a reduction of workload on the pancreas by 80%.

 The growth hormone – GH is a major trigger in producing IGF.
-This growth hormone helps in burning fat, prevents aging and also prevents proteins from breaking down for energy.
+This growth hormone helps in burning fat, prevents aging, and also prevents proteins from breaking down for energy.
 As you grow old the production of GH is gradually lowered.
 To keep GH high you need to focus on two key areas – high interval training and sleep 7 to 8 hours.